Team

 Dr. W. Ryan James

 Ryan is an interdisciplinary scientist interested in understanding the drivers of ecosystems at multiple scales.
 He has developed expert knowledge of Gulf coast estuarine ecosystems, receiving his B.S. in Biology at the University of Alabama and M.S. at the University of Alabama Birmingham.
-He went on to complete his Ph.D. at the University of Lafayette, titled "A Seascape Approach to Understanding Coastal Food Web Dynamics and Species Distributions" under advisor Dr. James Nelson, who is also a collaborator with the lab.
+He went on to complete his Ph.D. at the University of Louisiana at Lafayette, titled "A Seascape Approach to Understanding Coastal Food Web Dynamics and Species Distributions" under advisor Dr. James Nelson, who is also a collaborator with the lab.
 His research takes an integrative approach asking questions across multiple scales to understand the response of biodiversity, fisheries, and ecosystem function to spatial variability in biotic and abiotic factors and future change to inform effective conservation strategies.

 email: wjames@fiu.edu